hashicorp/packer/website/source/partials/builder/azure/arm/_Config-not-required.html.md

 -   `disk_caching_type` (string) - Specify the disk caching type.
 Valid values are None, ReadOnly, and ReadWrite.
 The default value is ReadWrite.

+-   `allowed_inbound_ip_addresses` ([]string) - Specify the list of IP addresses and CIDR blocks that should be allowed access to the VM.
+If provided, an Azure Network Security Group will be created with corresponding rules and be bound to the NIC attached to the VM.
+    Providing `allowed_inbound_ip_addresses` in combination with
+    `virtual_network_name` is not allowed.

 -   `async_resourcegroup_delete` (bool) - If you want packer to delete the temporary resource group asynchronously set this value.
 It's a boolean value and defaults to false.
 Important Setting this true means that